Are TypeArt® fonts Euro-equipped?

 Can I still get a copy of your amazing printed catalog?

-Although the option to order to TypeArt Catalog was removed from the shopping cart, we still have copies available which can be sent out if you really want one.
-The cost would be $12 and can be added to any PayPal font order, or even ordered individually.
-The catalog will be sent by Air Mail to the contact address you provide.
+Although the option to order to TypeArt Catalog has been removed from the product list, there are still copies available which can be sent out if you want one.
+The cost would now be $20 including shipping.
+The catalog will be sent by postal mail to the contact address you provide.
 Please allow 2-4 weeks for catalog to arrive.
-If you want faster delivery by courier, please add courier rates listed on the shopping cart page pulldown menu.
+If you want faster delivery by courier, the cost is $35.

 Why don't you digitize your catalog and make it available as a free download for iPad or desktop use?

-This is certainly being considered and is going to be a likely development.
-Also being considered is the creation of some cool YouTube videos to show off font samples with music.
-Stay tuned!If you like this idea or have any other suggestions or encouragements, e-mails are welcomed.
-Will accept and consider criticisms too, if you have something on your mind.
+This is likely going to be available in future.
+Also being considered is the creation of some fun YouTube videos to show off font samples with music.
+Stay tuned!If you like this idea or have any other suggestions or encouragements, feedback is welcomed.

 Additional Questions or Comments?